 Abandon Shipping: A fair portion of the fandom is completely okay with the Allison/Isaac and Scott/Kira pairings that started happening in Season 3.
 The same goes for Stiles/Malia and Derek/Braeden in Season 4.

-Alternate Character Interpretation: Stiles.
+Stiles.
 He suggests murdering Jackson in cold blood once it's found out that he's the Kanima even though Jackson had risked his life to help save Stiles and his friends before.
 While this could potentially save many lives, the way this high school student doesn't even flinch at saying such a thing is chilling.
-Neither Scott nor Stiles are overly fond of Derek in the first season, but Stiles literally calling for his death as the first resort is a little more than horrifying.
-Derek was, at the time, convinced that Lydia was the kanima and intent on killing her but this is still worrying behavior.
-(It could be argued that he was joking in that instance though.)
-Throughout the entire series, he pretty much treats everyone he's not friends with like they barely exist and clearly doesn't value their lives highly.
-While he has a good goals in mind, he is shown to be Machiavellian in his means to get there.
-For instance, when he gets Derek to strip without his permission in order to get Danny to trace a text.
-And this is passed off as a joke!
-He also acts as though he knows better than the people he cares for and will often act to "protect" them in ways that have fairly disturbing connotations.
-For example, he (and the other characters, for that matter) doesn't tell Lydia about the supernatural, even though she's clearly been affected by it to the point where she's having a mental breakdown!
-Yet, for some reason, a good portion of the fanbase considers Stiles to be a flawless guy.
+Throughout the entire series, he treats people who are not his friends like they barely exist and clearly doesn't value their lives highly.
+His methods are rather Machiavellian, for instance, when he gets Derek to strip without his permission in order to get Danny to trace a text.
+He also can get quite overbearing when trying to protect people he cares about, to the point of making decisions on their behalf without consulting them first.

-Angst?
-What Angst?: Narrowly defied by Holland Roden who brought up to Jeff Davis that maybe Peter gas-lighting Lydia and using her as his marionette might influence Lydia's comfort levels when in the same room with him.
+Narrowly defied by Holland Roden, who brought up to Jeff Davis that maybe Peter gas-lighting Lydia and using her as his marionette might influence Lydia's comfort levels when in the same room with him.